Buldir Island: Geology

 Buldir is the most westerly of the Aleutian Islands, which formed as a result of volcanic activity in the late Quaternary or recent times.
 The rocks from which the island formed are of two different ages with a considerable time gap.
 The rocks of the older dome are mainly olivine basalts and the younger dome consists of hornblende basalts and basaltic andesites.
-That this island is younger than some of the neighboring islands is also suggested because fewer species of flowering plant are on this island.
+This island is also likely younger than some of the neighboring islands because there are fewer species of flowering plants inhabiting it.

 The two major volcanoes on the island are the Buldir Volcano, which forms most of the island, and the East Cape Volcano, which forms the island's northeast section.
 Buldir Volcano is the taller, reaching 2152 ft in height, the highest point on the island.

 No harbor of any sort occurs on Buldir Island.
 The coast is mostly steep cliffs or boulder beaches backed by cliffs.
 Only one small flat area abuts a relatively gentle beach, North Bight Beach, suitable for landing small boats in good weather.
 It is on the northwest shore of the island.
 This area is the site of both prehistoric and modern habitation on the island.